Overview

 [server]$ . ~/.bash_profile

-- Create the virtual environment while you specify the version of Python you wish to use.
-The following command creates a virtualenv named 'venv' and uses the -p flag to specify the full path to the Python3 version you just installed:
+- Create the virtual environment using your custom version of Python.
+The following command creates a virtualenv named venv and uses the -p flag to specify the full path to the Python3 version you just installed:

 You can name the virtualenv anything you like.